KQFoo/my-story-portal/README.md

-# my-story-portal
+# My Story Portal

-# Introduction
+## Introduction
 - A place for emotional expression through music
-- A platform for sharing both current moods and inspirational songs A space where music and personal stories intersect
+- A platform for sharing both current moods and inspirational songs
+- A space where music and personal stories intersect

 ## Technology Stack
 - EJS